pikachu28/INSPIRATHON-21/README.md

 -Using ML Models to classify the sentiments of the comments made on women as offensive and non-offensive.

 -Considering Twitter as one of the platform where various kinds of trolls occur everyday.

--So, Twitter APIs to scrap post based on the keywords to test our model.
+We use Twitter APIs to scrap post based on the keywords to test our model.

--Using Chrome Extension to block people
+-Using Chrome Extension to block accounts who troll frequently.

 ### Tech stack: